Network address translation

 Network address translation (NAT) is a method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
 The technique was initially used to bypass the need to assign a new address to every host when a network was moved, or when the upstream Internet service provider was replaced but could not route the network's address space.
 It is a popular and essential tool in conserving global address space in the face of IPv4 address exhaustion.
 One Internet-routable IP address of a NAT gateway can be used for an entire private network.

 As network address translation modifies the IP address information in packets, NAT implementations may vary in their specific behavior in various addressing cases and their effect on network traffic.
 Vendors of equipment containing NAT implementations do not commonly document the specifics of NAT behavior.

 History

 Internet Protocol version 4 (IPv4) uses 32-bit addresses, capable of uniquely addressing about 4.3 billion devices on the network.
-By 1992, it became evident that that would not be enough.
+By 1992, it became evident that this would not be enough.
 The 1994 describes NAT as a "short-term solution" to the two most compelling problems facing the Internet Protocol at that time: IP address depletion and scaling in routing.
 By 2004, NAT had become widespread.

-The technique also became known as IP masquerading. which suggests a technique that hides an entire IP address space, usually consisting of private IP addresses, behind a single IP address in another, usually public address space.
+The technique also became known as IP masquerading, which suggests a technique that hides an entire IP address space, usually consisting of private IP addresses, behind a single IP address in another, usually public address space.
 Because of the popularity of this technique to conserve IPv4 address space, the term NAT became virtually synonymous with IP masquerading.

 In 1996, port-address translation (PAT) was introduced, which expanded the translation of addresses to include port numbers.